espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

         The **loop transmit** feature is not supported on all ESP chips, please refer to [`TRM <{IDF_TARGET_TRM_EN_URL}#rmt>`__] before you configure this option, or you might encounter :c:macro:`ESP_ERR_NOT_SUPPORTED` error.

 - :cpp:member:`rmt_transmit_config_t::eot_level` sets the output level when the transmitter finishes working or stops working by calling :cpp:func:`rmt_disable`.
+- :cpp:member:`rmt_transmit_config_t::queue_nonblocking` sets whether to wait for a free slot in the transaction queue when it is full.
+If this value is set to ``true``, then the function will return with an error code :c:macro:`ESP_ERR_INVALID_STATE` when the queue is full.
+Otherwise, the function will block until a free slot is available in the queue.

 .. note::